 - Launch: Many great innovation never materialize their financial opportunity.
 Launch excellence is a discipline that is much more that marketing and go-to-market strategy: it is the plan that unite the company around the vision and mission of the innovation.

 - Evalutate: A part of any launch plan and any innovation process is the focus on continuous improvement.
-This mean scheduled evaluation and after-action reviews of performance of the critical success factors as well as economic and marketing objectives.
+This mean scheduled evaluation and after-action reviews of performance of the critical success factors as well as economic and marketing objectives – based on this the playbooks are updated.

 This processes repeats itself as feedback starts new processes – this is why we call it the Lanell Infinity Model™